-From the best waterpark slides to ice-cold watermelon sno-balls, there are endless options to keep the entire family happy.
+From the best waterpark slides to ice-cold sno-balls, there are endless options to keep the entire family happy.
 We’ve even got KreweCar, a ride share service specifically for families that provides car seats for children.
 Whether you’re traveling with teens, tweens, or tots, here’s everything you need to plan the perfect summer family vacation to New Orleans.

 One of the best things about summertime is all the fun ways to keep cool and beat the heat.
 A favorite hotspot to cool off is Audubon Zoo’s Cool Zoo, a seasonal waterpark experience that operates each May-August.
 This outdoor oasis comes complete with a 750-foot lazy river with two sand beaches, an alligator water slide, spider monkey soakers, water-spitting snakes, and more splash-worthy activities.

 Ice cream is fun and shakes are satisfying, but in New Orleans, the sno-ball reigns supreme.
 Treat your family to an icy summer treat at one of New Orleans’ many sno-ball stands across the city.
 Bumble gum, sour apple, rainbow, and cream of chocolate are just a few kid-friendly favorite flavors.
 Browse a few of our other icy summer treats fit for families.
 Take our sno-ball quiz and find out what flavor you are!